Everything PR News

 Why is UBS a frequent crisis case study?

-The bank has produced more documented crisis communications events than almost any European bank over the past two decades — financial-crisis losses, rogue trader, mass layoffs, dress-code controversy, Credit Suisse integration.
+The bank has produced more documented crisis communications events than almost any European bank over a short period — financial-crisis losses, rogue trader, mass layoffs, dress-code controversy.
 The sustained pattern produces deep citation across communications and corporate-governance reference material.